spawnmarvel/quickguides/eventhub/ReadmeAMQP4ServiceBus2LogicApp2Storage.md

 Large message support is available only for Standard workflows when you use the Service Bus built-in connector operations.
 For example, you can receive and large messages using the built-in triggers and actions respectively.

-For the Service Bus managed connector, the maximum message size is limited to 1 MB, even when you use a premium tier Service Bus namespace.
+For the Service Bus managed connector, the maximum message size is limited to 1 MB, even when you use a premium tier Service Bus namespace, ref https://learn.microsoft.com/en-us/azure/connectors/connectors-create-api-servicebus?tabs=consumption

+Service Bus Messaging, premium tier: up to 100MB, Standard tier up to 256 kb ref https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-premium-messaging

 [...]